danraponga/forum-app/README.md

 ```

-Go to https://console.groq.com/keys and generate API key for GroqAI or you can try user mine if it works.
+Go to https://console.groq.com/keys and generate API key for GroqAI or you can try use default key.

 Set `AI_PROMPT` in `app.core.config` as you want or leave it as default.
 The PROMPT serves as system insctruction for AI.